MyllenaAPrado/360RAT/README.md

 - Video frames with annotated ROIs drawn over original content;
 - CSV file with annotation data, with the following fields.

+(Examples of foler output are located in the [`Dataset' folder](https://github.com/MyllenaAPrado/360RAT/tree/main/Dataset))

 |        Field       |                                     Description                                     | Options                                                                                                                                                     |
 |:------------------:|:----------------------------------------------------------------------------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |        Type        |                                       Represent the type os ROI saved in csv | 0 - Representing that row is a "Single ROI".
 1- Representing one ROI which is part of "compose ROI".
 2 - Representing that row is a complete "compose ROI" |